liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/optimum/optimum.md

 ```

 We have a shell!
-Executing sysinfo and ls shows we are running windows server 2012 R2 and that are already have the user flag.
+Executing `sysinfo` and `ls` shows we are running windows server 2012 R2 and that we are already have the user flag.
 ```go
 (Meterpreter 1)(C:\Users\kostas\Desktop) > sysinfo
 Computer        : OPTIMUM